zanaptak/TypedCssClasses/README.md

 ## Samples

+- [Fable Sass sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableSass) - Demonstrates the use of Sass compilation with partial/module loading.

-Check out the [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind) to see it in action.
-Demonstrates the use of a local Tailwind CSS setup that is customized, purged, and minified.
+- [Fable Tailwind sample](https://github.com/zanaptak/TypedCssClasses/tree/master/sample/FableTailwind) - Demonstrates the use of a local Tailwind CSS setup that is customized, purged, and minified.

 ## Getting started

 Add the [NuGet package](https://www.nuget.org/packages/Zanaptak.TypedCssClasses) to your project: